OlivierLD/ROB/docker/README.md

 The following instructions require `docker` to be installed on the machine you run them from..., obviously.

+We will be showing here:
+- How to build a docker image
+- How to run a container from it
+- A couple of UI examples

 ## To build the image
 Run the script
 ```